saichler/l8bus/README.md

 - Serializers & Protobuf Object - https://github.com/saichler/serializer/tree/main
 - Generic Model Alteration - https://github.com/saichler/reflect/tree/main
 - Service Points & Generic Model Cache - https://github.com/saichler/servicepoints

-# Technical Overview for Developers
-**Micro Services**, implemented with **Kubernetes** or **Docker**, is introducing an **Internal Integration** challenge between the **Containers**.
-Itemizing the challenges of networking, security, API, stateful vs. statless, horizontally scaling, high availability & etc., indicates there is a large, missing, infrastructure piece that is causing companies to spend huge amount of resources & money to re-develop every time.
-Equivalent to inventing a Language every time, using the same alphabet.

 **Layer8** is attempting to cover the gap by introducing abstraction and encapsulation of secure, seamless, networking & API invocation between **Micro Services**, alongside built-in features & design patterns